Power systems and life networks:

 We have just seen the case of Quality Circles in French factories during the 1980s.
 In a few years the Total Quality movement with participatory management and the use of the sources of productivity gains, which are the modernization of the production tool and the raising of the level of skills, managed a reduction of 200 billion francs out of the 300 billion that the non-quality in the French industrial production tool cost.
 We have also indicated how this social movement was stopped and then banned by the shareholders and private owners of the means of production.

-In order to better understand the consequences of this choice of civilization between power systems and social life networks and without already deepening the functioning of the life networks, which will come in Part 1, we will discuss here the essential elements here, to Start by setting up the team that will direct the functioning of life networks institutions.
+To better understand the consequences of this choice of civilization between power systems and social life networks and without already deepening the functioning of life networks, which will come in part 1, we will approach the essential elements here, to Start by setting up the team that will direct the functioning of life networks institutions.

-One of the last uses of spiritual and intellectual sources in Europe, in the tradition of the temples on the banks of the Nile and of ancient Greece, was the development of the monastic movement and mainly the Benedictine order.
-The story is mentioned in part 3.
-In this story, a single case can illustrate the humanistic culture of social life networks and how it is possible to appoint to power a human being particularly gifted in the exercise of his mission as authority to exercise power and direct command.
+One of the last uses of spiritual and intellectual sources in Europe, in the tradition of the temples of the banks of the Nile and ancient Greece, was the development of the monastic movement and mainly the Benedictine order.
+History is mentioned in part 3.
+In this story, a case can illustrate the humanist culture of social life networks alone and how it is possible to appoint a particularly good and educated human being in power in exercise of his mission as authority to exercise power and direct command.